sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 cd tensorflow
 ```

+_Note: if you're looking to build to a specific version or commit of TensorFlow (as opposed to the HEAD at master), you should `git checkout` it now`

 Once in the directory, we have to write a nifty one-liner that is incredibly important.
 The next line goes through all files and changes references of 64-bit program implementations (which we don't have access to) to 32-bit implementations.
 Neat!

 ```shell